ben-laufer/DMRichR/README.md

 ## Acknowledgements

-This workflow is primarily based on the [dmrseq](https://www.bioconductor.org/packages/release/bioc/html/dmrseq.html) and [bsseq](https://www.bioconductor.org/packages/release/bioc/html/bsseq.html) bioconductor packages.
+This workflow is primarily based on the algorithms from the[dmrseq](https://www.bioconductor.org/packages/release/bioc/html/dmrseq.html) and [bsseq](https://www.bioconductor.org/packages/release/bioc/html/bsseq.html) bioconductor packages.
 I would like to thank [Keegan Korthauer](https://github.com/kdkorthauer), the creator of dmrseq, for helpful conceptual advice in establishing and optimizing this workflow.
 I would like to thank [Matt Settles](https://github.com/msettles) from the [UC Davis Bioinformatics Core](https://github.com/ucdavis-bioinformatics) for advice on creating an R package and use of the tidyverse and also for help with the UC Davis example.
 I would like to thank Rochelle Coulson for a script that was developed into the PCA function.
 I would also like to thank Blythe Durbin-Johnson and Annie Vogel Ciernia for statistical consulting that enabled the global and chromosomal methylation statistics.
 I would like to thank [Nikhil Joshi](https://github.com/najoshi) from the [UC Davis Bioinformatics Core](https://github.com/ucdavis-bioinformatics) for troubleshooting of a [resource issue](https://github.com/kdkorthauer/dmrseq/commit/38dea275bb53fcff3a0df93895af759b15c90e3e).
 Finally, I would like to thank [Ian Korf](https://github.com/KorfLab) for invaluable discussions related to the bioinformatic approaches utilized in this repository.